-One of her co-workers, soon a close friend and complicit in these minor thefts of imported extra-virgin olive oil and the like, was Jamie Harrison, daughter of Jim, himself as famed a gourmet as he was a master of the literary western novel (Legends of the Fall, et al).
-One summer Jamie (then a fledgling, now successful novelist in her own right) invited us to visit her and her family in the wilds of Montana.
+One of Sue's co-workers, soon a close friend and complicit in the occasional um, borrowing of imported extra-virgin olive oil and the like, was Jamie Harrison, daughter of Jim, himself as famed a gourmet as he was a master of the western literary novel.
+One summer Jamie (then a beginning, now a successful novelist) invited us to visit her and her family in Montana.

-We drove from the airport up to their place in a rent-a-heap so trashed that we expected to lift its rusty hood and discover a caged couple of pedal-pushing squirrels as its motor.
-I was wearing too-tight just-bought blue jeans, because I’d suddenly realized I didn’t own a pair, and how could I greet Jim Harrison wearing my usual urban pleated pants over my loafers?
-Might as well hang a ‘Wussy NYC intellectual’ sign on my belt.
+We drove from the airport up to their place in a rent-a-heap so trashed that we expected to lift its rusty hood and discover a caged couple of pedal-pushing squirrels.
+This dyed-in-the-cardigan city boy was wearing too tight, just bought blue jeans, because I’d suddenly realized I didn’t own a pair.
+How could I greet Jim Harrison wearing my usual urban pleated pants over my loafers?
+Might as well hang a ‘Wussy NYC intellectual’ sign from my belt.

-I was profoundly uncomfortable, physically and psychically, en route to meeting this mythic cattle-punching poet, whose prose spoke of riding a Percheron through the chaparral on the arroyo (I’m sorry, the what?
-Through the where, now?), and who would surely see by my outfit that I was no cowboy.
+I was profoundly uncomfortable, physically and psychically, en route to meeting this mythic figure whose prose spoke of riding a Percheron through the chaparral on the arroyo (I’m sorry, the what?
+Through the where, now?).
+He would surely see by my outfit that I was no cowboy.
 So Sue and I were bickering most of the way, punctuated by our mobile junk-pile’s burps of auto-indigestion.
-By the time we’d nearly come to the end of Jamie’s directions, we were in full marital fight mode, which only made me more anxious.
+By the time we’d come to the end of Jamie’s directions, we were in full marital fight mode, which only made me more anxious.
 “Are we going to be okay?”
 I asked my wife.
-“Oh, yeah,” she said, “Although it would be even better if I could pretend I’d never met you.”
+“Yeah,” she said, “although it would be even better if I could pretend I’d never met you.”

-We pulled into the driveway of the Harrisons’ appropriately isolated, rustic ranch house, and I saw the hulking figure of the great man trundling toward us with a greasy-looking paper bag in his mitts.
+We pulled into the driveway of the Harrisons’ appropriately isolated, rustic ranch house.
+I saw the hulking form of the great man trundle toward us with a greasy-looking paper bag in his mitts.
 No sooner had I climbed out of our heap than he thrust it under my face, grinning, with a cry of “Fish!”
-I passed my first test of manliness by not reeling back from the bag’s stench, and made sounds of savvy appreciation.
-Intending to make a bouillabaisse for dinner, Harrison had evidently just caught this batch, perhaps by diving into treacherous whitewater and grabbing the trout with his bare hands.
+I passed my first test of manliness by not reeling back from the bag’s stench, and made a sound of savvy appreciation.
+Intending to make a bouillabaisse for dinner, Harrison had just caught this batch, perhaps by diving into treacherous whitewater and grabbing the trout with his bare hands.

-Inside the house the Harrisons tried to put their guests at ease, but for me this was impossible.
-Anyone who’s been married is familiar with that frustrating and frightening phenomenon: how it feels to embark on a high-stakes social mission when you’ve lost your most trusted ally and back-up.
-The challenge is made more horrible by the necessity of you and your mate having to fake a united front.
+Inside the house the Harrisons did their best to put their guests at ease, though for me ease was impossible.
+Anyone who’s been married knows that frustrating, frightening phenomenon: embarking on a high-stakes social mission when you’ve lost your most trusted ally - and horribly, you and your mate have to fake a united front.

-For the first hour or so it was touch and go.
-But the rapport between Sue and Jamie, the calm exuded by Harrison’s gracious, beautiful wife Linda, the lurching garrulousness of the writer himself, and generous helpings of fine wine from what he gleefully referred to as “the Warner Brothers cellar” (he’d sold some early works to that studio for a small fortune) diffused our tensions, and soon other guests were arriving to fill in the gaps.
+For the first hour it was touch and go.
+But the rapport between Sue and Jamie, the calm exuded by gracious beauty Linda, Jamie's mom, and Jim's own lurching garrulousness diffused our tensions - as did generous glasses of wine from what he gleefully referred to as “the Warner Brothers cellar” (he’d sold some early works to that studio for a small fortune).
+Soon other guests were arriving to fill in the gaps.

-Harrison had a colorfully diverse and good time-loving group of friends, and the stew was stupendous.
-Buoyed by my ongoing flirtation with that cute woman named Sue and various combinations of controlled substances, once I got comfortable with his wall-eyed gaze ("My left eye is blind and jogs like/a milky sparrow in its socket") and accepted the fact that he really didn't care about either my literary or agricultural pedigree, I actually shared a few laughs with our host.
+In the movie version, we’d have stayed in character all night.
+In real life we fell back into our real roles.
+After all, we just wanted to enjoy where we were.
+Jim Harrison had a colorful good-time-loving group of friends, and the stew was stupendous.
+Buoyed by detente with that cute woman named Sue and various combinations of controlled substances, once I got comfortable with Jim's wall-eyed gaze ("My left eye is blind and jogs like/a milky sparrow in its socket") and accepted the fact that he really didn't care about either my literary or agricultural pedigree, I even got to share a few laughs with our host.

 Cool story.
 Thanks for sharing.
 I think everyone can relate to putting on a front when in the presence of strangers.
 Usually this comes in the form of dealing with family, maybe over the holidays.
 At least your story had a happy ending. ;0 - E.C.
 Henry from Bonney Lake, WA